django-salesforce/django-salesforce/README.rst

    One way to speed this up is to change the SALESFORCE_DB_ALIAS to point to another DB connection (preferably SQLite) during testing using the ``TEST`` settings variable.
 Such simple tests can run without any network access.
 Django unit tests without SalesforceModel are fast everytimes.
-Special read only fields that are updated only by SFDC e.g. ``last_modified_date`` need more parameters to be possible to save them into an alternate database, e.g. by ``auto_now=True`` or to play with ``null=True`` or ``default=...``.
+   Special read only fields (with ``sf_read_only=...``) that are updated only by SFDC e.g. ``last_modified_date`` need more parameters to be possible to save them into an alternate database, e.g. by ``auto_now=True`` or to play with ``null=True`` or ``default=...``.